 Every day, we come into contact with chemicals intentionally or unintentionally.
 This may be in our line of work or even in our own homes.
 Nonetheless, these chemicals that we are exposed to can be toxic and extremely harmful to our health.
 Chemical exposure can cause conditions such as organ damage, reproductive issues, burn injuries, and much more depending on the type of chemical that you were exposed to.

 According to the Centers for Disease Control and Prevention (CDC), in a study including nine states in the United States, 57,975 chemical accidents were reported over 10 years, which resulted in 354 deaths.
 This is an astounding number and each victim deserved justice and compensation for what they went through.
 This is where we can help you.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured due to a chemical accident, contact our personal injury law office today for a free consultation.

 Common Settings of Chemical Accidents

 Chemical accidents could practically happen anywhere depending on the circumstances, however, they occur most frequently when people are working certain types of jobs where they may be handling chemicals.
 The CDC found that the top five industries in which chemical accidents occur are chemical manufacturing, educational services, food manufacturing, truck transportation, and utilities.
 A careless coworker or other people may cause the accident and it may injure or impair you and your functioning in one or more ways.
 But, they also can even happen in your own home, too.
 Some common settings where these accidents occur include the following: